dulikvor/cppKin/docs/cpp_client.md

 ```

 ## Join:
-Spans can be joined - continued in seperate services.
+Spans can be joined (continued in separate services).

 One option is to provide the span's header in full:
 ```c++
 Span span();
 span.Join(traceHeader.Name.c_str(), traceHeader.TraceID, traceHeader.ParentID, traceHeader.ID, traceHeader.Sampled);
 ```
-Or by using the b3 string format:
+Or by using the header, encoded in b3 format:
 ```c++
 std::string header_in_b3_format = ...
 Span span();